devtut/generate/docs/r/speeding-up-tough-to-vectorize-code.md

 ---
-metaTitle: "Speeding up tough-to-vectorize code"
+metaTitle: "R - Speeding up tough-to-vectorize code"
 description: "Speeding tough-to-vectorize for loops with Rcpp, Speeding tough-to-vectorize for loops by byte compiling"
 ---